MBE9A4 ECU, Fuel Injection up to 4-cylinders

 Ignition & Coil Input

 The MBE9A4 has four sequential fuel drives, which can run up to 4 injectors between 12 - 14 ohms.
-The ECU has a 16 bit fuel map, which allows ultra fine millisecond control.
+The ECU has a 16 bit fuel map, which allows ultra-fine control.
 This means you can use very high flow injectors & still obtain very accurate mixture control particularly when setting up for SVA & MOT purposes, which can quite often be a problem with less accurate systems.

 Water Temperature Input